 What’s amazing about refining your hand-eye abilities is it helps to improve your mind!
 Not only that, but it also gives you a room for improvements and eventually discovering new talent.

-Why not try taking up new hobbies that involve fine motor skills such as painting, drawing, knitting, just to name a few.
+Why not try taking up new hobbies that involve excellent motor skills such as painting, drawing, knitting, just to name a few.

 10. Learn a New Sport